easy-chef/easy-chef.github.io/index.md

 ### Individual Recipe Page

 The page dedicated to displaying information of a recipe that have been created by a student.
-This page present information such as the recipe name, author, image, ingredients, and steps.
-The ingredients will be tied to information posted by vendors to allow students to discover where in the UH area they will be able to find said ingredients.
+This page present information such as the recipe name, author, image, ingredients, steps, and total cost.
+The ingredients will be tied to information posted by vendors to allow students to discover where in the UH area they will be able to find said ingredients and how much each item costs at a particular location.

 ![](images/Mockup-Recipe.png)